-Dosages of magnesium supplements ranged from 48-450 mg of magnesium, with duration from 6-24 weeks.
+Studies in this meta-analysis used dosages of magnesium supplements ranging from 48-450 mg of magnesium, with durations from 6-24 weeks.
 There was a significant decrease in body weight and waist circumference, and BMI.

 However, in order to promote weight loss, magnesium supplements have to be accompanied by the right diet and exercise.

 Magnesium and calcium work together to reduce the resistance of the blood vessels, thereby promoting healthy blood pressure levels, especially in people with low magnesium.

 This suggests that the best magnesium supplement promotes healthy blood pressure.

 Magnesium deficiency correlates with cardiovascular diseases, such as stroke, coronary heart disease, heart failure, and cardiac arrhythmia.
 So, sufficient magnesium intake may promote a healthier heart and reduce cardiovascular risk.